FabricMC/fabric-docs/develop/blocks/block-entities.md

 ::: tip

 Note how the constructor of the `CounterBlockEntity` takes two parameters, but the `BlockEntity` constructor takes three: the `BlockEntityType`, the `BlockPos`, and the `BlockState`.
 If we didn't hard-code the `BlockEntityType`, the `ModBlockEntities` class wouldn't compile!
-This is because the `BlockEntityFactory`, which is a functional interface, describes a function that only takes two parameters, just like our constructor.
+This is because the `FabricBlockEntityTypeBuilder.Factory`, which is a functional interface, describes a function that only takes two parameters, just like our constructor.

 :::